grongierisc/formation-template/README.md

 # 7. Business Operations

 A **Business Operation** (BO) is a specific operation that will enable us to send requests from IRIS to an external application / system.
 It can also be used to directly save in IRIS what we want.<br>
-BO also have an `OnMessage` function that will be called everytime this instance receive a message from any source, this will allow us to (WIP)receive information and send it, as seen in the framework, to an external client.
+BO also have an `OnMessage` function that will be called everytime this instance receive a message from any source, this will allow us to receive information and send it, as seen in the framework, to an external client.

 We will create those operations in local in VSCode, that is, in the `python/bo.py` file.<br>Saving this file will compile them in IRIS.